From the lush green wilderness of Gambia to a Chelsea studio, here’s a story behind a 21st century cross-continental roots song by Holy Forest.

 Have you seen a list of personnel this long and eclectic since Paul Simon’s Graceland?

-Recorded over three years in studios across Africa, New York City, Woodstock and San Francisco, Holy Forest’s ensemble is a melting pot of sonic and cultural abilities.
+Recorded over three years in studios across Africa, New York City, Woodstock and San Francisco, Holy Forest is an ensemble is a melting pot of sonic and cultural abilities.
 And it adds up, too: only people of different religions, ages, ethnicities, nationalities and professional backgrounds can come together to make genre-bending music so whole, so variegated yet so astonishingly coherent.
 Unlike Graceland, not even one golden Hollywood party is brought into question.
 No, Holy Forest stays close to the matter in focus: love and distance.

 The genesis of Holy Forest takes you back to the lush green wilderness of mangrove swamps of that line River Gambia.
 Almost four years ago, musician and documentary filmmaker Jon Fine (the force behind Herbie Hancock’s Possibilities and Still Bill) took a trip down to Makasutu Forest, a woodland reserve in West Africa.
 Over the course of his visit, Fine connected with Tata Din Din Jobarteh, Gambia’s legendary 21-stringed kora player.
 When Fine heard Tata Din Din’s modernist approach to the strings, he immediately recognized the potential.
 Holy Forest was born.
 Since, John Fine has been the primary guardian of the ensemble, fully immersing himself in production, performance, songwriting and collaboration for their self-titled debut.
 Fine used his career-long knowledge and connections to reach out to a number of critically acclaimed musicians, including members of Antibalas, singer-songwriter Morley, the Grammy nominated kora master, Youssoupha Sidibe and rising Gambian star ST. Among nontraditional musicians Fine tapped were the Brooklyn-based afro-punk band No Surrender, Bay area singer Sparlha Swa, and Harlem’s resident soul singer Ed “Preachermann” Holley.